zakjan/mapbox-gl-draw-geodesic/README.md

 ### Static mode

-If you need to render geodesic map features, and you don't need to use the drawing capabilities, create MapboxDraw only with the static mode.
-Then you can add your features to the draw instance, to render them as geodesic.
+If you need to render geodesic map features without using the drawing capabilities, create MapboxDraw with the static mode only.
+Then you can add your features to MapboxDraw instance to render them as geodesic.

 ```
 const draw = new MapboxDraw({